milvus-logo

 TLS (Transport Layer Security) is an encryption protocol to ensure communication security.
 Milvus proxy uses TLS one-way and two-way authentication.

-This topic describes how to enable TLS proxy in Milvus.
+This topic describes how to enable TLS in Milvus proxy for both gRPC and RESTful traffics.

 TLS and user authentication are two distinct security approaches.
 If you have enabled both user authentication and TLS in your Milvus system, you will need to provide a username, password, and certificate file paths.
 For information on how to enable user authentication, refer to Authenticate User Access.